Meet our yoga teachers! View the weekly Class Schedule.

 Leslie Ann Eisenberg

 Leslie’s love of yoga began with a curiosity about raising her skill level in acroyoga.
 What she discovered along the way was greater peace in both body and mind.
-Now, after completing her 200 hour teacher training, Leslie’s intention is to give this gift to others.
-Leslie’s classes are accessible to all levels, with a focus on stress reduction.
+Leslie is registered with Yoga Alliance, has her 200 hour certification and is currently working on obtaining her 300 hour teacher training.
+Leslie focuses on proper alignment and ensures her classes are accessible for all levels.
+Leslie teaches Gentle Yoga for Stiff Bodies on Mondays and Wednesdays at 5:30pm.

 Becky Hammel is the founder of I am Project Warrior and Village.
 She is also the facilitator of the Desire Through Silence Retreats at Peak Performance Float and Wellness Center.
 Becky is a homeschooling Mom of three children, a Kansas native, dual American-British citizen, practicing herbalist, and lover of chocolate.